datatorch/documentation/docs/getting-started.md

 ### Sharing your Project

 You can add users to your project using the Memebers tab.
+Type

 Default classes are created for each of your projects.
 If you would like to learn more about creating custom roles, checkout [User Roles](/guide/projects.html#user-roles).